 Gigabyte: ("gig") 1 gigabyte = approximately 1 billion bytes.
 More accurately, 1 gigabyte = 2 to the 30th power or 1,073,741,824 bytes.

 Hacker: A slang term for a computer enthusiast (i.e. a person who enjoys learning programming languages and computer systems and can often be considered an expert on the subjects).
-Among professional programmers, the term can be either complimentary or derogatory, although it is developing an increasingly derogatory connotation.
-The negative sense of "hacker" is becoming more prominent largely because the popular press has begun using the term to refer to individuals who gain unauthorized access to computer systems for the purpose of stealing and corrupting data.
-Hackers, themselves, maintain that the proper term for such individuals is "cracker."
+Among professional programmers, the term can be either complimentary or derogatory, although it has a derogatory connotation.
+The negative sense of "hacker is more prominent largely because the popular press uses the term to refer to individuals who gain unauthorized access to computer systems for the purpose of stealing and corrupting data.

 Header: In many disciplines of computer science, a header is a unit of information that precedes a data object.
 In a network transmission, a header is part of the data packet and contains transparent information about the file or the transmission.
 In file management, a header is a region at the beginning of each file where bookkeeping information is kept.
 The file header may contain the date the file was created, the date it was last updated, and the file's size.
 The header can be accessed only by the operating system or by specialized programs.

 Home Page: A home page most often refers to the web page you see when you first start up your web browser.
 It can also refer to the first page that appears when you visit a specific site like www.ptd.net

 Host: A computer on the Internet you may be able to log on to.
 You can use FTP to get files from a host computer, and use other programs (such as telnet) to make use of the host computer.